1334 conclave: Cardinals

+Of these 24 Cardinals, 19 had been created by John XXII, 2 by Clement V, 2 by Boniface VIII, and 1 by Nicholas IV.

 Politics

 An early favorite among the papabile was Cardinal Jean-Raymond de Comminges, Bishop of Porto e Santa Rufina, son of Count Bernard VI of Comminges and Laura de Montfort.
-The French cardinals, led by Elie de Talleyrand-Périgord, did not want to leave their native France for the plague-infested and unfriendly city of Rome.
+The French cardinals, led by Hélie de Talleyrand-Périgord, did not want to leave their native France for the plague-infested and unfriendly city of Rome.
 And since the Orsini faction wanted to return to Rome, the Colonna faction chose the opposite and joined the French.
 A sufficient number of cardinals agreed to support him (2/3, or a minimum of 16 in number).
 Thus he could have been elected Pope had he been willing to swear to a condition not to return the papacy to Rome.
 Understandably, he refused his consent to the election on those terms.

 The Cistercian cardinal, Jacques Fournier, was elected on the evening of 20 December 1334, after Vespers, on the eighth day of the conclave.